MASH: Modeling Abstention via Selective Help-Seeking

 \section{Abstract}

 LLMs cannot reliably recognize their parametric knowledge boundaries and often hallucinate answers to outside-of-boundary questions.
-In contrast, humans recognize their limitations and can either seek external help for such questions or abstain.
 In this paper, we introduce \methodname~(\textbf{M}odeling \textbf{A}bstention via \textbf{S}elective \textbf{H}elp-seeking), a training framework that readily extracts abstentions from LLMs.
-Our key idea is that any external help-seeking by an LLM, i.e. search tool use, can serve as a proxy for abstention if the external help (search) is appropriately penalized while simultaneously rewarding answer accuracy. \methodname~operationalizes this idea using reinforcement learning with a pay-per-search reward.
+Our key idea is that any external help-seeking by an LLM, i.e. search tool use, can serve as a proxy for abstention if the external help (search) is appropriately penalized while also rewarding answer accuracy. \methodname~operationalizes this idea using reinforcement learning with a pay-per-search reward.
 We run experiments on three knowledge-intensive QA datasets.
-Our results show that \methodname~ substantially improves upon the selective help-seeking performance of prior efficient search approaches; on multi-hop datasets, \methodname~improves answer accuracy by $7.6\%$.
-Furthermore, \methodname~demonstrates strong off-the-shelf abstention -- it can distinguish between unanswerable/answerable questions and selectively generate responses for answerable questions -- showcasing behavior analogous to specialized abstention approaches.
-We emphasize that contrary to prior abstention methods, \methodname~does not require pre-determining knowledge boundaries to construct training data.
-Instead, \methodname's abstentions are a by-product of training for the auxiliary selective help-seeking task.
-Overall, we show that \methodname~training effectively aligns search tool use with parametric knowledge, which can be successfully leveraged for making abstention decisions.\footnote{Code and checkpoints are available at \url{https://github.com/momergul/mash}.}
+Our results show that \methodname~ substantially improves upon the selective help-seeking performance of prior efficient search approaches; on multi-hop datasets, it improves answer accuracy by $7.6\%$.
+Furthermore, \methodname~demonstrates strong off-the-shelf abstention performance, showcasing behavior competitive with prior abstention methods that additionally require predetermining model knowledge boundaries to construct training data.
+Overall, we show \methodname~training effectively aligns search tool use with parametric knowledge, which can be successfully leveraged for making abstention decisions and efficient search tool use. \footnote{Code and checkpoints are available at \url{https://github.com/momergul/mash}.}